LesterLee0/nba-mlr-analysis/README.md

 Hi, I’m **Lester Lee**, a third-year student at **UCLA** majoring in **Statistics and Data Science**.

-This project examines how various in-game statistics impact the total points scored in NBA games using **Multiple Linear Regression (MLR)**.
+This project investigates the impact of various in-game statistics on the total points scored in NBA games using **Multiple Linear Regression (MLR)**.
 This is part of a course project for **Stats 101A**.

 ## Objective
 - Develop a regression model to predict total points scored in a game